kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 ## Troubleshooting
 - 503 Database not available: Ensure MONGO_URI, MONGO_DB_NAME, and MONGO_COLLECTION are correctly set and MongoDB is reachable.
 - Invalid ObjectId: Confirm the id string is a 24-character hex value.
-- NLQ returns few/no results: The NLQ parser is rule-based; refine query or use explicit params.filter in /data.
+- NLQ returns few/no results: The NLQ parser is rule-based; refine the query or use explicit parameters with /data.
+- CORS blocked in browser: Confirm CORS_ALLOWED_ORIGINS includes your frontend origin or "*" for permissive setups.

 ## Project Layout
 - src/api/main.py: FastAPI app initialization and routing